wfscheper/magelib/README.md

 _ "github.com/wfscheper/magelib"
 ```

 ## Configuration

 `magelib` has several configurable options:

 ### Executable name

-Set the `magelib.ExecName` variable.
+If your project produces a binary,
+then set the `magelib.ExeName` variable
+to the name of your executable.
-This is best done in an `init` function:
+Setting this is best done in an `init` function:

 ```golang
 func init() {